VRSpace-Social/vrspace/docs/Login.md

 #### KEEP THIS IN MIND!!!

-> **The cookies in the cookiejar are very powerful as it can be used to login to the VRChat API, so keep it safe!**
+> **The cookies in the cookiejar are very powerful as it can be used to log in to the VRChat API, so keep it safe!**

 For more information about the cookiejar and cookies in general and their use here, consult the comments on `vrchatAPI.ts`.